jakearmijo/next-ArmijoPortfolio/blogposts/aws-dev-ops-prof.md

 - Setup CW Event rule to match CodeCommit repository events 'CodeCommit Repository State Change'
 - commit must be tagged for easy future reference
 - look for 'referenceCreated' events with a 'tag' referenceType that are created when a production release is tagged after a merge to master
-- Lmabda func use the CC API to retrieve that release commit message and store it in a static website hosting enabled S3 bucket
+- Lambda func use the CC API to retrieve that release commit message and store it in a static website hosting enabled S3 bucket

 ### AWS Config

-- _AWS Config auditing capabilitiy provided with a timeline dashboard with compliance over time._
+- _AWS Config auditing compatibility provided with a timeline dashboard with compliance over time._

-#### alerts of EBS unencryption
+#### alerts of EBS NOT encrypted

 - Config custom managed rule checking for EBS volume encryption.
 - CW Event rule alerts